The Rapid Elearning Blog

 3. Performance: Increased performance has a direct impact on the bottom line.

-When you develop elearning courses, you have two options.
-You can use a rapid e-learning tool like the Articulate suite or you can pay for custom development.
-Because of this, it’s important to have a process in place to determine when to go with a rapid approach and when to go with custom development.
+When you develop e-learning courses, you have two options.
+You can use a rapid e-learning tool like the ones in Articulate 360 or you can pay for custom development.
+Because of this, it’s important to have a process in place to determine when to go with in-house resources and when to go with custom development.

 Many e-learning courses have no real performance goals tied to them.
 Their purpose is to convey information or comply with regulations.
 This doesn’t mean that the information’s not important.
 It just means the purpose of the course is to disseminate the information, and not necessarily see a performance improvement.